-- A. AutoCAD 2012 (bind all external reference into the record drawing file) and PDF format of Record Drawings, including Final Plat and Address Plat - B. X, Y, and Z coordinate of manholes using NAD 1983 State plane Colorado North FIPS 0501 Feet using St. Vrain Sanitation District's form - C. Cost of Installation for each phase or filing (pipe size, lineal feet, and # of manholes) - D. 2-year warranty surety instrument or letter of credit in the amount of 15% of sewer line construction cost or \$5000 whichever is greater
+- A. AutoCAD (bind all external references into the record drawing files) of Record Drawings, including Final Plat and Address Plat. - B. X, Y, and Z coordinate of manholes using NAD 1983 State plane Colorado North FIPS 0501 Feet using St. Vrain Sanitation District's form. - C. The cost of installation for each phase or filing (pipe size, lineal feet, and #of manholes). - D. 2-year warranty surety instrument or letter of credit in the amount of 15% of sewer line construction cost or \$12,000 whichever is greater.